-reating a curriculum that really meets the needs of our visually impaired young people ensures all of them are able to make excellent progress.
-All of our teaching staff are Qualified Teachers of the Visually Impaired and the broad range of qualifications offered, from entry level to A-Level, results in the majority of young people going on to university.
-The additional curriculum of Independent Living Skills, Access Technology, Braille and Mobility complements the academic programme, ensuring our young people really are prepared for life beyond NCW.
+reating a curriculum that really meets the needs of our vision impaired young people ensures all of them are able to make excellent progress.
+All of our teaching staff are Qualified Teachers of the Vision Impaired and the broad range of qualifications offered, from entry level to A-Level, results in the majority of young people going on to University.
+The additional curriculum of Independent Living Skills, Access Technology, Braille and Mobility compliments the academic programme, ensuring our young people really are prepared for life beyond NCW.
 The extra-curricular programme is varied and all-encompassing and is undertaken with inspiring enthusiasm.

-hilst I am proud of all that we achieve at New College Worcester, we refuse to be complacent and aim to constantly develop our provision to ensure that having a visual impairment is not a barrier to our young people achieving their dreams.
-For many of our students, they are truly included in their education for the first time, they have a peer group and a best friend for the first time and feel that they truly belong.
-We at NCW refuse to stand still - perhaps you would like to join us on our journey?
+hilst I am proud of all that we achieve at New College Worcester, we refuse to be complacent and aim to constantly develop our provision to ensure that having a vision impairment is not a barrier to our young people achieving their dreams.
+For many of our students, they are truly included in their education for the first time, they have a peer group and feel that they truly belong.
+We at NCW refuse to stand still - perhaps you would like to join us on our journey icolakins